hmrc/upscan-initiate/README.md

 </form>
 ```

-This POST request can be sent programmatically from backend code, by making an async call using AJAX or the submit of a web form.
+This POST request can be sent programmatically from backend code or the submit of a web form.

 Whichever way the form is sent, remember: